health apps older adults usability barriers

 How this matters for defense posture, intelligence, and adversary deterrence.

-Secure handling of health records supports resilience of critical medical infrastructure.
+Widespread use of secure domestic health platforms supports resilience of critical care infrastructure.

 AFBytes analysis is AI-assisted and generated from source metadata, article summaries, and topic context.
 It is intended to help readers think through implications, not replace the original reporting from foxnews.com.
 See our AI and Summary Disclosure for details.